 Caption: "Murdered by Colorado State Police, Columbine Mine, November 21st, 1927 Colorado"

-A manuscript collection of IWW materials in UW Special Collections.
+Manuscript collection of IWW materials housed within UW Special Collections.

-"Walsenburg striking coal miners assembled in front of their hall after shooting of January 12th, 1928.
-Single story building is where Chavaz was murdered.
-Other BLDG. houses strike committee upper half is where State police claim Chavaz [sic] was killed.
-Stairway leading up stairs was also riddled with bullets from machine gun.
-THE SPECTATOR"
+"Walsenburg striking coal miners gathered in front of their hall following the tragic shooting on January 12th, 1928.
+The single-story building marks the location of Chavaz's murder.
+The adjacent structure houses the strike committee, with the upper half being the site where State police claimed Chavaz was killed.
+The stairway leading to the upper floors was also riddled with bullets from a machine gun. - THE SPECTATOR"

 Bodies of Salastino Martinez and Klementz Chavez, Walsenburg, Colorado, 1928